aleromano92/old-deprecated-aleromano.com/_posts/renovated-home-office/index.md

 First of all, I bought a gaming chair.
 After countless reviews and going through stores, I found the best for my needs in a GT Player chair: [amzn.to/34mU53m](https://amzn.to/34mU53m)

-Then, I wanted a portable mechanical keyboard with the numeric pad.
+Then, I wanted a portable mechanical keyboard with a numeric pad.
 I always spied on Keychron and in the end I bought a K4: [amzn.to/3sWJVQB](https://amzn.to/3sWJVQB)

 I wanted a new mouse too, an ergonomic wireless one like the Anker I bought: [amzn.to/3vL5nK6](https://amzn.to/3vL5nK6)